 - 2 apples (choose a sweet variety like honeycrisp)

 - maple syrup

 I’m not exaggerating when I say this baked oatmeal is ridiculously easy.
 Literally the only part that requires “work” is the chopping of two apples.
 That’s it!

 Otherwise, you’re essentially just combining ingredients.
 Here’s a glance at the basic process:

-- Place the oats in an 8-inch square baking dish and set aside.
+- Place the oats in a 9-inch square baking dish and set aside.